MR

 Share on FacebookShare on Twitter

-Equitable Life Insurance offers affordable life insurance with the flexibility to convert your term life insurance to permanent ones in a laddering system.
-They provide options for child benefits and critical illness riders and are one of Canada’s biggest insurers.
+Equitable Life of Canada provides affordable life insurance policies that offer flexibility by allowing you to convert your term life insurance into permanent ones through a laddering system.
+They also offer options for child benefits and critical illness riders, making them one of Canada’s largest insurance providers.

-With over 100 years of operation, Equitable Life has made a name for itself by offering affordable insurance products and group benefits plans for employers and individuals.
-They offer multi-policy and bundling discounts and allow child and critical illness riders.
+With over a century of operation, Equitable Life has cemented its reputation by providing affordable insurance products and group benefits plans for both employers and individuals.
+They offer enticing multi-policy and bundling discounts while also accommodating child and critical illness riders.

 Equitable Life Insurance offers term life products for 10, 20, and 30-year terms and age 65 coverages.
 The 10- and 20-year term plans offer automatic renewal and can be converted to permanent life insurance to meet long-term needs.
 The 30-year term and age 65 term do not offer renewability but can be converted to permanent life products.